-Recent studies [11,12] show that there is no current clear prevalent technology or method for IPS.
-The variety of environments and applications makes it difficult to find a general solution applicable to most situations, even though it emerges that WiFi and Bluetooth Low Energy (BLE) fingerprinting are the most popular methods for indoor positioning.
-As a drawback, these methods rely on ad-hoc pre-installed infrastructures, such as BLE beacons, which can lead to a massive impact in terms of cost and maintenance, especially for wide areas.
+The variety of environments and applications makes it difficult to find a general solution applicable to most situations, even though it emerges that WiFi and Bluetooth Low Energy (BLE) fingerprinting

+70 are the most popular methods for indoor positioning.
+As a drawback, these methods rely on ad-hoc

+71 pre-installed infrastructures, such as BLE beacons, which can lead to a massive impact in terms of cost

-This article presents an Indoor Positioning System for healthcare environment based on magnetic fields, WiFi and BLE fingerprinting together with smartphone's inertial sensors and pedestrian dead-reckoning.
-A hybrid application for smartphones has been developed for devices running Android or iOS operating system.
+- 72 and maintenance, especially for wide areas. - 73 This article presents an Indoor Positioning System for healthcare environment based on magnetic fields,

+74 WiFi and BLE fingerprinting together with smartphone's inertial sensors and pedestrian dead-reckoning.

+- A hybrid application for smartphones has been developed for devices running Android or iOS operating - 76 system.
 For both onsite and offsite navigation, the developed application features two different working modes.
-The former allows navigation within the hospital from the user's physical position to a selected destination.
-The latter allows a remote user to plan his route from a list of available starting points to the desired target, before saving it on the phone local storage.
-The proposed application aims to overcome the limitations of GNSS by using different IPS solutions simultaneously.
-This prevents to rely on a single technology, increasing the level of accuracy, reducing possible system failures, and being more adaptable to different environments.
-Finally, the system is able to communicate with the hospital's Computer-Aided Facility Management software (CAFM) [13-15], which allows the application to retrieve dynamic up-to-date destination location information instead of being based on static pre-configured fingerprinting, such as the majority of the analysed solutions.
+The former allows navigation within the hospital from the user's physical position to a selected 77 destination.
+The latter allows a remote user to plan his route from a list of available starting points to the 78

+A. Luschi et al. / Designing and developing a mobile application

-Using electromagnetic sources such as mobile phones in a healthcare environment can lead to possible electromagnetic interference with medical devices [16].
-However, studies confirm that current 4G cellular phones have little to no electromagnetic interference with medical devices [17].
-Moreover, the designed mobile application is thought to be used especially in common spaces such as entryways, corridors and public areas, where the possibility of being close to medical devices is essentially low.
+- desired target, before saving it on the phone local storage.
+The proposed application aims to overcome the 79 - limitations of GNSS by using different IPS solutions simultaneously.
+This prevents to rely on a single 80 - technology, increasing the level of accuracy, reducing possible system failures, and being more adaptable 81 - to different environments.
+Finally, the system is able to communicate with the hospital's Computer-Aided 82 - Facility Management software (CAFM) [13-15], which allows the application to retrieve dynamic up-to-83 date destination location information instead of being based on static pre-configured fingerprinting, such 84 - as the majority of the analysed solutions.
+85 - Using electromagnetic sources such as mobile phones in a healthcare environment can lead to possible 86 electromagnetic interference with medical devices [16].
+However, studies confirm that current 4G cellular 87 - phones have little to no electromagnetic interference with medical devices [17].
+Moreover, the designed 88 - mobile application is thought to be used especially in common spaces such as entryways, corridors and 89 public areas, where the possibility of being close to medical devices is essentially low.
+90

-The hospital campus of Santa Maria alle Scotte (Azienda Ospedaliero Universitaria Senese) in Siena, Italy, has been chosen as the case study of this project.
+The hospital campus of Santa Maria alle Scotte (Azienda Ospedaliero Universitaria Senese) in Siena.
+91 Italy, has been chosen as the case study of this project.
+92 AVE

-2. Materials and methods
+2. Materials and methods 93

 2.1.
-Background
+Background 94

-The hospital of Santa Maria alle Scotte is a highly specialized hospital campus which provides medical and surgical services with a catchment area of about 120,000 inhabitants for basic activities and 270,000 inhabitants for specialized activities.
-The hospital is organized in 10 medical departments:
+The hospital of Santa Maria alle Scotte is a highly specialized hospital campus which provides medical 95 and surgical services with a catchment area of about 120,000 inhabitants for basic activities and 270,000 96 inhabitants for specialized activities.
+The hospital is organized in 10 medical departments: 97

-- Cardiology
+- Cardiology 98

-- Emergency
+- Emergency 99

-- Neurology
+- Neurology 100

-- Radiology
+- Radiology 101

-- Oncology
+- Oncology 102

-- Mental Health
+- Mental Health 103

-- Innovation, testing and clinical research
+- Innovation, testing and clinical research 104

-- Maternity
+- Maternity 105

-- Surgery
+- Surgery 106

-- Medicine
+- Medicine 107